Summary

 Editor's note: Seeking Alpha is proud to welcome PB Investment as a new contributor.
 It's easy to become a Seeking Alpha contributor and earn money for your best investment ideas.
 Active contributors also get free access to SA Premium.
 Click here to find out more »

-Cogent Communications Holdings (NASDAQ:CCOI) is a mid-cap and not well known telecommunications stock that has generated strong long-term returns for shareholders while growing its dividend aggressively over that time period.
+Cogent Communications Holdings (NASDAQ:NASDAQ:CCOI) is a mid-cap and not well known telecommunications stock that has generated strong long-term returns for shareholders while growing its dividend aggressively over that time period.

 However, on a trailing twelve month basis it has generated negative returns, and the recent acquisition of T-Mobile's Wireline Business has made the shares price drop even further.